lastcallsoftware/trackeats/docs/design doc.md

 - Security and Authentication
 I'm actually a bit worried about this subject.
 Since the app will be running free out the the wild (i.e., it will be on an AWS server exposed to the Internet), solid security is an absolute must, even for a piddly little app like this, and that is something I have very little experience with.
 Again, this is a subject in the back end course I'm taking, but based on what I've seen from this course so far, I'm worried that what they're teaching will be too abstract and high-level to give adequate guidance for an actual implemenation.
 We'll see!

-- Deployment
-One way or another this app will be running on an AWS server.
-I actually do have some relatively recent experience with AWS -- I had a Minecraft server running on AWS for a couple years -- so that will help, but deploying a web app with back end code and database support is substantially more complicated, so we'll see.

-Since I was last in the game, "orchestration" products like Kubernetes have emerged.
-These products take a declarative syntax (i.e., something like a JSON or HTML file) and automatically manage all the container setup and deployment for you.
-So, for example, to set up the app environment I wouldn't have to know all the cryptic details of AWS, I'd just have to know all the cryptic details of Kubernetes. :P  Seriously though, the advantage is that you set it up once and then never have to deal with it again, plus you avoid the potential for human error each deployment.

-This also ties into continuous integration.
-CI is actually massive overkill for a tiny project with only 1 or 2 contributors, but I want to get experience with it.
-Jenkins is probably the product to use here, though Git Actions is new and I'm guessing more accessible.
-But it is a "nice to have" rather than a requirement, so it's something I'll add later, time permitting.